jaredhendrickson13/pfsense-api/README.md

 <details>
     <summary>JWT</summary>

 Requires a bearer token to be included in the `Authorization` header of your request.
 To receive a bearer token, you may make a POST request to /api/v1/access_token/ and include a `client-id` value containing your pfSense username and a `client-token` value containing your pfSense password to your payload.
 For example `{"client-id": "admin", "client-token": "pfsense"}`.
-Once you have your bearer token, you can authenticate your APIcall by adding it to the request's authorization header. (e.g. `Authorization: Bearer xxxxxxxx.xxxxxxxxx.xxxxxxxx`)
+Once you have your bearer token, you can authenticate your API call by adding it to the request's authorization header. (e.g. `Authorization: Bearer xxxxxxxx.xxxxxxxxx.xxxxxxxx`)
 </details>

 <details>